gunnargriffith/startup/notes.md/notePage.md

 Link to a table of delectations: https://learn.cs260.click/page/css/declarations/declarations_md

+none - Don't display this element.
+The element still exists, but the browser will not render it.

+block - Display this element with a width that fills its parent element.
+A p or div element has block display by default.

+inline - Display this element with a width that is only as big as its content.
+A b or span element has inline display by default.

+flex - Display this element's children in a flexible orientation.

+grid - Display this element's children in a grid orientation.

 There are also many more examples including founts and selectors forked on CodePen